Andrea-1704/Traveling_Salesman_Problem/README.md

     return tot_dist
 ```

-All the transformations used by the algorithm don't "invalidate" a solution, meaning that are designed to not violate the constraints of the problem, so there's no need to add other informations to the fitness function.
+All the transformations used by the algorithm do not "invalidate" a solution, meaning that are designed to not violate the constraints of the problem (if we start from a valid solution), so there's no need to add other informations to the fitness function.

 ### Mutation and crossover
 I considered the swap mutation and his variant (called in the code "mutation_strength").
-These mutations functions provided the best solutions, among the others.
+These mutation functions provided the best solutions among the others.
-For testing porpouse I also considered scramble mutation and inversion mutation.
+For a testing porpouse I also considered scramble mutation and inversion mutation, but avoided them.

 For the crossover, I used inver_over_crossover and inversion_crossover.
-For testing porpouse I also considered pmx crossover and order crossover.
+For a testing porpouse I also considered pmx crossover and order crossover.

 ### Parent selection
 For the parent selection I used tournament selection where tau, after a fine tuning process, is put as population_size/8.